4paradigm/OpenMLDB/docs/en/standalone.md

 > DROP DEPLOYMENT demo_data_service;
 ```
 ### Online feature extraction
-We can use restful api to execute online feature extraction
+We can use RESTful APIs to execute online feature extraction.
-The format of url as follows:
+The format of url is as follows:
 ```
 http://127.0.0.1:8080/dbs/demo_db/deployments/demo_data_service
         \___________/      \____/              \_____________/
               |               |                        |
        APIServer endpoint  Database name        Deployment name
 ```
-Input data is json format，we should pack row into input values
+As input data is in the json format, we should pack rows into input values.
 Ex:
 ```bash
 curl http://127.0.0.1:8080/dbs/demo_db/deployments/demo_data_service -X POST -d'{